Emin Khachaturian

 Emin Levonovich Khachaturian (5 August 1930 – 5 August 2000) was an Armenian conductor and composer, who was active mainly in Moscow through the 1960s and 1970s and in Yerevan in later years.
 For the former he was named a People's Artist of the Russian SFSR in 1975.

 Life

-Khachaturian was born 5 August 1930 in Yerevan, Armenia, the son of singer Lewon Khachaturian and brother of Aram Khachaturian.
+Khachaturian was born 5 August 1930 in Yerevan, Armenia, the son of singer Lewon Khachaturian and nephew of Aram Khachaturian.
 He died 5 August 2000.

 Career

 After graduating from the Moscow Conservatory under Alexander Gauk he started his conducting career with Moscow Region Symphony in 1957.
 In 1960 he was appointed lead conductor of the Orchestra of the Bolshoi Theatre, and he moved the following year to the Cinematographical State Symphony, which he led until 1979.
 From 1986 until his death in 2000, he led the Armenian Radio Symphony and the Yerevan Chamber Orchestra.
 He was also active in Yerevan as a professor in the national conservatory.